Q. What security can you accept for loans?

 Q. Where does the money come from?

-A. Our funds come from the four Bricks founders and a community of about twenty private investors.
+A. About one third of our funds come from the Bricks founders and their families; the remainder comes from our community of about 60 private investors.

 Q. Who does the paperwork?

 A. We work with Top 100 UK legal firms Michelmore Solicitors LLP and Trowers and Hamlins LLP.